 Packaged ready-to-eat products have found a market in urban households where time and convenience are the primary factors for most parents.
 Processed foods with high levels of sugar come under the category of high glycemic food, thus increasing the chances of diabetes in children.
 Therefore, it is not surprising that the glycemic index (GI) of corn flakes is very high and stands at 81 .

 However, not all types of cereal are unhealthy and there are several other nutritious alternatives that your kids will love.
 When choosing your breakfast cereal for your child, it is important to make sure that they have 100% whole grain as their primary ingredient and no hidden or added sugars.
-Remember, if you are eating packaged food, it is crucial to read the nutrition label.
+Remember, if you are eating packaged food, it is crucial to read the nutrition label and nutrition facts.

-Meanwhile, here’s a list of the top five nutritious alternatives to cornflakes that the kids will love.
+Meanwhile, here’s a list of the top five nutritious and healthy alternatives to cornflakes that the kids will love and are really healthy breakfast.

 - Wheat Bran Flakes: Bran is the hard outer part of a wheat kernel and is considered a whole grain.
 It is nutrient-dense and is rich in fiber, vitamins, healthy fats, minerals, and antioxidants.
 Owing to its rich fiber content, it helps children feel fuller for longer .

-Dress up their cereal by adding some fresh fruit and nuts to the flakes.
+Dress up their cereal by adding some fresh fruit and nuts to the flakes and voila!
+Your healthy substitute for cornflakes is ready.
 Bran flakes with yogurt is another delicious alternative.

 - Muesli: Muesli is a great breakfast option as it contains raisins, almonds, and different kinds of seeds and grains.
 It is rich in fiber and whole grains, which helps maintain gut health and also keeps kids full for longer.